A design leadership thesis for the agentic era

 Leadership position

-If agents become the dominant mediation layer, design cannot remain the optimisation of attention surfaces.
+If agents become the dominant mediation layer, design cannot remain the optimisation of attention surfaces, instead its job is to define the terms of delegated action.

-It is to author and operate the frameworks that make AI action:
+So the future of Designers is not “prompt better screens", it is to author and operate the frameworks that make AI action:

 - legible (state + evidence)